oracle-livelabs/developer/dev-ai-app-dev-constructioneng-aiexperience/local-tenancy/local-tenancy.md

     ![Open Terminal](./images/login-with-ssh-key.png " ")

-7. Once the VM has been updated install python3.11, pip, and the oci cli application.
+6. Once the VM has been updated, install Python 3.11, pip, and the OCI CLI application.
 Run the commands below:

     ````
         <copy>